-The inception of filmmaking finally saw the promulgation of ideas visually.
-This relieved us of the strenuous task of conjuring the imagery that reading imposed on us for ourselves.
-The plot could now unfold in front of our real eyes.
-However, even though films achieved in a few hours what books took days, the media still mimicked its textual cousin – the films were black and white.
+With the advent of filmmaking, the visual dissemination of ideas finally took place, freeing us from the arduous task of evoking the images that the task of reading imposed on us.
+The plot could now unfold before our very eyes.
+Although films achieved what books took days for in a few hours, the media still imitated their textual cousin – the films were black and white.

 To witness Humphrey Bogart’s turquoise eyes and the glowing orange butt of his cigarette, one would have to reassemble the entire cast and make the film all over again, which would lead to a public outcry – partially because Bogart has been dead for the past 60 years.
 More importantly, however, remakes have always been frowned upon.
 While making a remake, one isn’t just tinkering with a highly cherished work of art, but people’s expectations and beliefs attached to it.

 Elisabeth Thuillier was a French colorist who excelled in painting facets of magic lanterns and other photographic works.
 Elisabeth and her 200 collaborators – all women – were often engaged by French filmmaker George Melies to color his films.
 Classics include A Trip to the Moon and The Kingdom of Feiries.